Firsthand Understanding, First-class Austin Memory Care

 Activities designed for brain stimulation include:

-We also provide a variety of brain-healthy foods for residents.
+We also provide a variety of brain-healthy foods for residents receiving memory care in Austin.

 Inspired by Experience

-Medical Director Dr. Sandra Petersen’s background in the memory care field goes back over 30 years, but it was her own experience that inspired the novel approach of the Connections program.
+Medical Director Dr. Sandra Petersen’s background in the memory care field goes back over 30 years, but it was her own experience that inspired the novel approach of the Connections program that provides memory care in Austin.

 Over a decade ago, a stroke left her unable to use the left side of her body and connect with language skills; she even had trouble completing a sentence.